 Humans and dogs have a relationship that dates back as far as 15,000 years ago.
 We give them food and shelter, and, in turn, they provide us with an everlasting love.
 If a dog has a medical issue, we are ultimately responsible for taking care of them.
 For instance, say your furry friend is suffering from pain and inflammation, the vet will likely prescribe NSAIDs for dogs.
-These common prescriptions, however, usually come with a list of unhealthy side effects.
+These common prescriptions, however, usually come with a list of side effects.

 What Are NSAIDs & What Are They Used For?